top of page

 Sure, that last point about being careful is true of any open water swim, but these were physiological reactions specific to cold water.
 This can’t be stressed enough, cold impacts your body differently and brings with it other considerations.
 And that’s what got us really thinking about how to continue swimming cold but do so as safely as possible.
 If I had been screwed, it was early October, beach lifeguards and rescue equipment were long gone – how would an extraction from the water have taken place, would it have been faster to drive to a hospital or dial 911, and how far were we from any emergency services anyhow?
 We had no clue.

-And so now I get to my point, at last.
-Here’s some of the things we took into consideration along the way:
+And so now I get to my point, at last!
+Here’s some of the things we learned along our cold journey:

 Method/speed of entry into water